ALM Functions: An Organizational Approach in a Context of Uncertainty

 There is no single organizational model that fits all institutions.
 Different banks adopt different structures depending on their size, complexity, and strategic priorities.
 What consistently emerges, however, is the importance of having a common framework that connects data, analysis, and decision-making, enabling the various functions to work in a coordinated manner on a shared and reliable information base.

 A well-structured technological platform can act as a unifying element, helping to organize processes, simplify the preparation of information, and ensure consistency across functions.
-In this sense, solutions such as those offered by Mirai Risktech illustrate how the use of artificial intelligence and advanced analytics can support this objective, facilitating coordination across areas and allowing ALM teams to focus on generating and analyzing the critical information required for decision-making.
+In this sense, solutions such as those offered by the Mirai Balance Sheet Management platform illustrate how artificial intelligence—via Mirai AI—and advanced analytics can support this objective, facilitating coordination across areas and allowing ALM teams to focus on generating and analyzing the critical information required for decision-making.

 In an uncertain environment, the ability to prepare high-quality information efficiently and to understand in advance what actions are available, and their potential impacts, remains a key strength of effective ALM functions.